hpamanji/terraform-zero-to-hero-course/Day_01/04_configure_aws.md

 - Go to IAM → Users → Add User

-- Choose a username & enable Programmatic Access (so Terraform can use an API key).
+- Choose a username.

-- Assign Permissions: For basic EC2 management, attach the AmazonEC2FullAccess policy.
+- Assign Permissions:
+  For our first configuration, we will create an S3 bucket.
+  Let's attach `AmazonS3FullAccess` access policy to our new user.
+  Choose `attach policies directly`and search for `AmazonS3FullAccess`.
+Select the check box against the access policy and click on Next button.
   If you need access to other AWS services, assign relevant permissions.
+  Click `Create User` finalize.

 - Create User & Save Credentials: AWS will generate an Access Key ID and Secret Access Key—save these somewhere safe (like a password manager).
 You’ll need them in the next step!

 ## Configure AWS CLI Credentials